Cutting Through the Noise

 – Steve Jobs

-Today, with the explosion of social media, misinformation and disinformation are rampant and necessitate strategies for cutting through the noise.
+With the explosion of social media, misinformation and disinformation are rampant and necessitate strategies for cutting through the noise.

 “…simply telling the truth can have a powerful effect.
 The truth can be an effective weapon against disinformation, but it has to be told – loudly and repeatedly – by its allies.
 Truth too needs amplification.”